stgeorgeshurstville/bulletin/_docs/sermon.md

 Dear God, thank you for letting us know you.
 Please help us learn from your word.
 Help us to serve and praise you. **Amen!**
 ¹²³⁴⁵⁶⁷⁸⁹⁰
 ### Matthew 8:1-22 (NIRV)
+**Jesus Heals a Man With Leprosy**
-¹When Jesus came down from the mountainside, large crowds followed him. ² A man with leprosy[a] came and knelt before him and said, “Lord, if you are willing, you can make me clean.”
+¹When Jesus came down from the mountainside, large crowds followed him. ² A man with leprosy came and knelt before him and said, “Lord, if you are willing, you can make me clean.”

 ³ Jesus reached out his hand and touched the man.
 “I am willing,” he said.
 “Be clean!”
 Immediately he was cleansed of his leprosy. ⁴ Then Jesus said to him, “See that you don’t tell anyone.
 But go, show yourself to the priest and offer the gift Moses commanded, as a testimony to them.”

-The Faith of the Centurion
+**The Faith of the Centurion**
 ⁵ When Jesus had entered Capernaum, a centurion came to him, asking for help. ⁶ “Lord,” he said, “my servant lies at home paralyzed, suffering terribly.”

 ⁷ Jesus said to him, “Shall I come and heal him?”